 Sonica Aron is the Founder and Managing Partner of Marching Sheep, an HR advisory firm specializing in Strategic HR advisory, Diversity and inclusion interventions and capability building.
-As a Human Resource and D&I (Diversity and Inclusion) specialist with an experience of 18 years, both in the industry and consulting, she has designed one of the most evolved ‘Diversity and Inclusion’ frameworks in India with exclusive programs like [email protected], Unleash and [email protected]!
+As a Human Resource and D&I (Diversity and Inclusion) specialist with an experience of 18 years, both in the industry and consulting, she has designed one of the most evolved ‘Diversity and Inclusion’ frameworks in India with exclusive programs like -Women@Work, Unleash and Diversity@Work!
 Marching Sheep works with clients across industries on gender, generational and sexual orientation diversity.

 The COVID pandemic shook the world when it first hit in 2020.
 All lives and processes of the world were disrupted and halted to accommodate the restrictions and precautions that the viral outbreak had necessitated.
 Amidst the widespread chaos and losses, the economy took a plunge in majority of the countries around the world including India.
 With the economy in collapse, retrenchments and layoffs were in order as the businesses tried desperately to save costs and stay afloat.
 While it is true that every section of society was undeniably impacted by the pandemic and the disturbances it initiated, it is also worth noticing that some sections may have suffered more than others.